 The fourth industrial revolution is based on cyber-physical systems and the connectivity of devices to which healthcare must adapt.1 Healthcare is already becoming increasingly digital and connected with moves toward fog computing and the Internet of Things.2 Additionally, at the time of writing, the COVID-19 pandemic is occurring and accelerating the conception, design, development and use of digital health technology.
 Healthcare providers have quickly responded with rapid wide-spread adoption of existing technology like video consultation.3 Other technologies like electronic health records, decision-support tools and handheld medical devices have been developed and used for many years with reported benefits for patient care but also with concerns for patient safety.4 It is currently unclear what the consequences are for patient safety as existing health information technologies become ubiquitous with increasing pace and interact in unforeseen ways.5 There is a need for an improved understanding and praxis of patient safety in relation to information technology.

 The Patient Safety Translational Research Centres were set up by the UK National Institute for Health Research to translate patient-safety knowledge into practice.
 In April 2020, a national, expert collaboration led by the Centres from both Yorkshire and Humber and Greater Manchester was set up to appraise the academic evidence for patient safety in health information systems.
-Our collaborative intends to host a series of workshops that deliver publications to engage those directly involved in the delivery and study of healthcare, and to provide recommendations to address theoretical and practical challenges for Patient Safety Informatics.
+Our collaborative will host a series of workshops to engage those directly involved in the delivery and study of healthcare, and to provide recommendations to address theoretical and practical challenges for Patient Safety Informatics.
 Our aim is to define the field of Patient Safety Informatics from a UK perspective and establish a platform of Patient Safety Informatics theory for future research and development.

 In Section 1 of this paper, we outline the Patient Safety Informatics domain at the intersection of safety science and health informatics and highlight the need for theory development and research.
-Section 2 summarises the workshop process.
-In Section 3, we present the output from the workshop: challenges and patient-safety consequences of emerging changes to digital health and recommendations to address them.
+Section 2 summarises the process for our initial workshop In Section 3, we present the output from the workshop: challenges and patient-safety consequences of emerging changes to digital health and recommendations to address them.

 Section 1: Patient Safety and Patient Safety Informatics